 Give yourself time to get out the door.

 Having kids is like a recipe for being late, and being late is stressful!
 The earlier I start to get my kids heading toward the door, the more likely we are to be on time.
 I would rather show up early or drive around a little longer in the car because I happened to get everyone’s coats and shoes on and seat belts buckled in a reasonable amount of time than I would rush and yell to try to make it out the door at the last minute.

 Have you ever tried to come up with a dinner idea in the middle of the day when you haven’t defrosted anything and it’s too late to start the slow cooker and also you clearly needed to go grocery shopping yesterday?
 Meal planning is a great way to make parenting less stressful.
 Before a grocery shopping trip, plan out your dinners for the next few days.
 We often base our meal plans on what we already have around the house, what’s on sale at the store, and who’s going to be around to do the cooking.
-If you need some inspiration, I’ve compiled fifteen of our favorite easy, kid-friendly dinner ideas and I highly recommend this collection of recipes, readymade meal plans, and printables.
+If you need some inspiration, I’ve compiled fifteen of our favorite easy, kid-friendly dinner ideas.
+We also share weekly meal menus in Maternal Reality.

 Teach kids simple tasks.